Plotprojects/plot-titanium-module/ios/documentation/index.md

 ## Description

-Enable the power of Location Based Notifications provided by Plot in your Titanium apps.
+Enable the power of Location Based Notifications provided by Plot in your Titanium apps. iBeacon support is in beta.

 ## Accessing the plot-ios-module Module